 The processes we’ve iterated in the last years have focused on two core things: de-risking the product investment of the startup team first, then delivering product iterations that help users solve a painful problem for them, on a technical foundation that can be easily scaled.

-Validation is a key part of the de-risking process.
-Validation done well will help you as a founder:
+Validation is a key part of the de-risking process when you’re building a product.
+Validation done well will help you as a founder to:

 Save time and budget that you would have invested in a product that had no market interest